compbiozurich/UZH-BIO392/course-results/2023/Roman Stadler/Day 8/R-Stadler-questions-day-08.md.md

 ### Q9
 **What types of information does GangSTR use for STR genotyping?**

+GangSTR incorporates these variables in its joint likelihood framework:

+- fragment length
+- coverage
-GangSTR incorporates fragment length, coverage, and existence of partially enclosing reads of paired-end read alignments into a single joint likelihood framework.
+- existence of partially enclosing reads

+The underlying genotype is then represented as a tuple `〈A, B〉`, where A and B are the repeat lengths of the two alleles of an individual.